ocegba/TRAVEL-ORDER-RESOLVER/README.md

 **Training Configuration**
 The training process involved defining hyperparameters, such as the learning rate, batch size, and maximum number of epochs.
 We employed the AdamW optimizer with weight decay, gradient accumulation steps, and gradient checkpointing for memory efficiency.

+The model was trained with carefully chosen hyperparameters on the tokenized training dataset.
+Each epoch's performance was assessed on the validation set, ensuring continual monitoring and prompt identification of potential issues.

+Hyperparameters Justification:

+    - Learning Rate, Batch Size, and Number of Epochs:
+    These were tuned for efficient convergence and generalization, avoiding overfitting or underfitting.
+    - Weight Decay:
+    Moderately applied to prevent overfitting and enhance generalization.
+    - Gradient Accumulation Steps:
+    Enabled to manage GPU memory efficiently, allowing training of larger models.
+    - Gradient Checkpointing:
+    Implemented for memory optimization during backpropagation.

 **Training and Evaluation**
 The model was trained using the defined hyperparameters and the tokenized training dataset.
 Evaluation was performed after each epoch on the validation dataset, and the training process was repeated for the specified number of epochs.